LiuBioinfo/SeqOthello/README.md

 __SeqOthello__ is an ultra-fast and memory-efficient indexing structure to support arbitrary sequence query against large collections of RNA-seq experiments.
 Taking a sequence as query input, SeqOthello returns either the total _k_-mer hits of the query sequence or the detailed presence/absence information of individual k-mers across all the indexed experiments.

+A preprint of the paper describing SeqOthello is available [here](https://www.biorxiv.org/content/biorxiv/early/2018/02/01/258772.full.pdf).

 ## SeqOthello Installation